 Texas suffered 54 extreme weather events influenced by human-induced climate change in the last decade: 39 severe storms, one hurricane, 4 major flooding, as well as 6 droughts and 4 wildfires.
 These events caused $307 billion in economic losses in Texas, according to NOAA National Centers for Environmental Information (NCEI)

-Holding global temperature increase to below 2 degrees Celsius is possible only if countries work together to reduce CO2 emissions.
+Holding global temperature increase to below 2ºC will only be possible if all countries contribute to reducing CO2 emissions.

 Sorry, no results found.

 Please repeat the quiz and try different answer combinations.